syeo66/voidweaver/README.md

 Voidweaver uses a clean, optimized architecture with:

 - **Provider** pattern for efficient state management
-- **Service layer** for API communication, audio playback, and ReplayGain processing
+- **Service layer** for API communication, audio playback, ReplayGain processing, and server scrobbling
 - **Client-side metadata extraction** for ReplayGain data from audio files
+- **Automatic server notifications** for played songs and listening statistics
 - **Responsive UI** with Material Design and comprehensive settings management
 - **Background synchronization** for keeping data fresh
 - **Efficient HTTP range requests** for metadata extraction with minimal bandwidth usage